Avleen2002/myChannels-C/README.md

 - Support for checkpointing and lock mechanisms to ensure synchronized progress.

 ## Acknowledgements
-Special thanks to the creators of the Unix/Linux "ls" command and to professor Hazra Imran, for inspiration and guidance.
+Special thanks to professor Hazra Imran, for inspiration and guidance.